For cruisers, fall and spring mean more than just transitioning wardrobes. These seasons feature the prime times of year for repositioning cruises.

 Though some ships spend 365 days sailing the same itineraries or sticking to the same regions, many relocate a few times a year, depending on the season, from Canada/New England to the Caribbean or Alaska to Mexico, for example.
 Cruise lines sell these one-way routes (usually at a discount), rather than sail the ships without passengers.
 These voyages, known as repositioning cruises, are sometimes themed -- subjects can range from theater to wine -- or enhanced with enrichment options, such as guest lecturers.

-As world voyages and ocean crossings grow in popularity, interest in this unique style of cruising also has piqued.
-The following are answers to some of the questions we're most frequently asked here at Cruise Critic:
+World voyages and ocean crossings continue to grow in popularity; the following are answers to some of the questions we're most frequently asked here at Cruise Critic.

 How do I find a repositioning cruise?